 - The psychological, social, tactical, technical and physical dimensions of training are all interwoven and should be treated as such.

-- The coach must consider the higher-scale complex systems where her team functions as a part.
-For example, the team tactics should be designed relative to the league where the team plays.
+- The coach should consider the higher-scale complex systems where her team functions as a part.
+These include for example the club and the league.

 - In games, emergence is inevitable.
-Thus the coach should give up all attempt to control precisely what happens.
+Thus the coach should give up the attempt to control in detail what happens.
 Rather, she should prepare her team for the emergence to make sure that in the long run, tendencies in the game favour her team.

-- Winning is the measure of everything.
+- A basketball team’s goal is to win basketball games.
+That’s the purpose of its existence and functioning.
+This makes winning the measure of everything.
 For example, a player’s techniques are not good or bad per se.
-Rather, they are to be assessed based on how well they serve as means to enhance the functioning of the team and ultimately the probability of winning.
+Rather, they are to be assessed and developed based on how well they serve as means to enhance the functioning of the team and ultimately the probability of winning.

 Positivistic and Holistic Coaching Paradigm